U.S. Embassy Paris does not accept submissions of I-407 Record for Voluntary Abandonment of Lawful Permanent Resident

 - Once in the United States, you will need to apply for the replacement of your green card (I-551).
 For information on replacing your lost/stolen/expired green card upon reentering the US, please consult the Department of Homeland Security U.S. Citizenship and Immigration Service website for detailed instructions.

 - Schedule an appointment for a Returning Resident Visa (SB-1 visa).

-U.S. Legal Permanent Residents who were unable to return to the United States for reasons beyond their control within the travel validity period (one year) may be eligible for a special immigrant re-entry permit (SB-1 visa) under limited circumstances.
+U.S. Legal Permanent Residents who are unable to return to the United States for reasons beyond their control within the travel validity period (one year) may be eligible for a special immigrant re-entry permit (SB-1 visa) under limited circumstances.
 To qualify for such status, you must show:

 - That you were a lawful permanent resident when you departed the United States.